pateldisha/CarND-MPC-Project/read.md

 Here we take care of delay of 100ms, because of which the model will not oscillate near the reference trajectory.
 So, introducing this delay will make sure about the future position of the vehicle.
+For example, the time elapsed between when we command a steering angle to when that angle is being achieved.
+So, we introduce latency to take care of this situation.